daytonaio/content/guides/20250126_sapat_guide.md

 ## TL;DR
 - Prerequisites
 - What's Trancription and it's Use Cases
-- What's Sapat
+- What's Sapat, it's features and how it Works
-- Features of Sapat
-- How it Works
+- How Whisper AI model powers Sapat
 - How to Transcribe a Video file with Sapat
 - How to Transcribe an Audio file with Sapat
 - Tips and Best Practices